Dining Guide for the Top Restaurants at Graton Casino in Rohnert Park

-For an overview of what to expect, and what to eat, here is a look at the full-service restaurants, complete with menu links.
+For an overview of what to expect and what to eat, here's a look at the full-service restaurants:

-Boathouse Asian Eatery — Partner owner and chef Catherine Do covers the gamut of Asian cuisines, including Japanese, traditional Chinese, and Vietnamese cooking.
-It’s an upscale experience, too, with a centerpiece oyster and sushi bar, a tall, uplit tree reaching toward the second floor loft, dramatic pendant lighting, and a white brick wall painted with a theatrical Japanese-style octopus mural.
+Partner-owner and chef Catherine Do covers the gamut of Asian cuisines here, including Japanese, traditional Chinese, and Vietnamese.
+Hers is an upscale experience, with a centerpiece oyster and sushi bar; an up-lit tree reaching high toward the second floor loft; dramatic pendant lighting; and a white-brick wall painted with a theatrical Japanese mural of an octopus.

-Among the sushi and stir-fry, you'll find fancier dishes like a whole salt and pepper crab topped in red onion, red, yellow and green peppers, plus authentic dishes like congee that’s silky and studded with ground pork and preserved egg.
+Among the sushi and stir-fry, you'll find fancier dishes like a whole salt-and-pepper crab topped with red onion and colorful peppers, plus authentic dishes like a silky Chinese congee studded with ground pork and preserved egg.

-The Daily Grill — This fun spot is a West Coast chain featuring American comfort food with Mediterranean accents, and let’s just say this: chicken potpie.
-The glorious potpie is as a big as a hubcap, and sumptuous with lots of poultry, veggies and savory thick gravy between golden rafts of puff pastry.
+This fun West Coast chain is an upscale bistro, with a long, welcoming bar in front and quieter dining in the back.
+Featuring American comfort food with Mediterranean accents, the star attraction at is a glorious chicken potpie: big as a hubcap and sumptuous with poultry, veggies, and savory thick gravy between golden rafts of puff pastry.

-630 Park Steakhouse — Owned by the casino, this posh place brings the high style of Las Vegas, featuring a backlit bar in the front room and a wall of fire in the back.
+Owned by the casino, this posh place evokes the high style of Las Vegas, featuring a backlit bar in the front room and a wall of fire in the back.

-The meat is Prime grade Midwest and California raised, and wet/dry aged for a minimum of 28 days.
-Yet there's plenty of local flair, too, from Sonoma County dairy, to cheeses, chicken, lamb, produce, and of course, wines.
+The meat is Prime grade Midwest- and California-raised, and wet/dry aged for a minimum of 28 days.
+Yet there's plenty of local flair, too, from Sonoma County dairy and cheeses to chicken, lamb, produce, and of course, wines.

 For opulence, it's hard to beat the 12 oz.
 California Wagyu slathered in gorgonzola crust, alongside au gratin potatoes decorated with Hobbs bacon and roasted wild mushrooms.